 Name: Mehsana Dist Cooperative Milk Producers’ Union Ltd.

-Industry Type: Animal Health center
+Industry Type: Plant

 The seeds of Mehsana District Co-operative Milk Producers’ Union Ltd. popularly known as Dudhsagar dairy (located at Mehsana in Gujarat) were sown in the year 1960 with the noble intention of ensuring a fair return to the milk producers.
 In the fifties the private middle men and distributors of milk, made all the profit while the farmers were left with almost nothing.
 The Cooperatives began as a response to this exploitation and put an end to it.
 Today the experiment has been replicated in different parts of the country and the results are astounding.
 Survey by UNICEF in year 1958 suggested the strong probability for large volume of milk production and collection in this area.
 Dedicated efforts of Our Visionary and Founder Chairman Mr. Mansinhbhai Pruthviraj Patel have registered Dudhsagar Dairy as Mehsana District Co-operative Milk Producers Union Ltd on 8th November 1960 under Mumbai Co-operative Societies Act, 1925.
 On April 2, 1964, The Foundation stone was laid down by former Finance Minister Morajibhai Desai.
 The management of Dudhsagar Dairy was served by second Chairman Late Mr. Motibhai Chaudhary (From 1970 to 2005).
 The Present chairman of Dudhsagar dairy is Mr. Vipul M Chaudhary, also chairman of GCMMF.
 He is the ex.
 Home minister of Gujarat state.